 By this time the spit was being developed.
 Then in the late 1990s the southern end was in the planning stage, as was also the making of the golf course to 18 holes.
 This new golf course is watered by two systems.
 The green is from a bore and the fairways by treated sewerage.
 The end result is a fantastic golf course that keeps improving every year.

-Now into 2015, the Omaha Community is undergoing its next major change to accommodate permanent families who are attracted by the good schooling and lifestyle options the area offers.
+Today, the Omaha Community is undergoing its next major change to accommodate permanent families and retirees who are attracted by the good schooling and lifestyle options the area offers.
 It is expected that this trend will continue as the new state highway improvements will effectively reduce the Auckland commute to just 45 minutes.